MANOJKUMAR-CA/Netflix-Homepage/README.md

 # Netflix-Homepage
-A simple website having similar homepage that of Netflix created using using HTML and
+A simple website having similar homepage that of Netflix created using HTML and
 CSS